KIT-IAI/pyWATTS/docs/source/about_us.rst

 Funding
 -------
-This project is supported by the Helmholtz Association under the Program “Energy System Design”, by Helmholtz Association’s Initiative and Networking Fund through Helmholtz AI, by the Helmholtz Association under the Joint Initiative "Energy System 2050 - A Contribution of the Research Field Energy", and by the German Research Foundation (DFG) Research Training Group 2153 "Energy Status Data: Informatics Methods for its Collection, Analysis and Exploitation".
+This project is supported by the Helmholtz Association under the Program “Energy System Design”, by the Helmholtz Association’s Initiative and Networking Fund through Helmholtz AI, by the Helmholtz Association under the Joint Initiative "Energy System 2050 - A Contribution of the Research Field Energy", and by the German Research Foundation (DFG) Research Training Group 2153 "Energy Status Data: Informatics Methods for its Collection, Analysis and Exploitation".